pipermerriam/ethereum-phone-number-services/README.md

 * Since it appears that a contract cannot actually keep a secret, it appears that this will require the **whisper** network so that the sms code can be encrypted before returned.
+* Should `PhoneNumberDatabase` be the primary interface?
+* The `SMSVerification` contract needs to be replacable since the current approach could be fundamentally broken.

+# Design

+Contracts

+* PhoneNumberDatabase - responsible for storing the mapping between operators and their phone numbers.
+* SMSVerification - responsible for interfacing with relay contracts.
+* Relay - One contract for each registered relay.

+# TODO

+* Figure out how to *regulate* the relay contracts.
+    * They need to get paid
+    * They need to be penalized somehow for not relaying.